-Secrets of human speech uncovered: Study shows brain exerts symphony-like control of vocal tract during act of speakingFebruary 20th, 2013 in Neuroscience /
+Secrets of human speech uncovered: Study shows brain exerts symphony-like control of vocal tract during act of speakingFebruary 20, 2013 in Medicine & Health / Neuroscience

 A team of researchers at UC San Francisco has uncovered the neurological basis of speech motor control, the complex coordinated activity of tiny brain regions that controls our lips, jaw, tongue and larynx as we speak.